yochannah/Corrfunc/docs/source/development/contributing.rst

 .. note:: Please feel free to email the `author <mailto:manodeep@gmail.com>`_ or
-          the `Corrfunc Google Groups <https://groups.google.com/forum/#!forum/corrfunc>`_ if you need help at any stage.
+          the `corrfunc Google Groups <https://groups.google.com/forum/#!forum/corrfunc>`_ if you need help at any stage.

-Corrfunc Design
+corrfunc Design
 ~~~~~~~~~~~~~~~~
-All of the algorithms in Corrfunc have the following components:
+All of the algorithms in corrfunc have the following components:

 * Reading in data.
 Relevant routines are in the ``io/`` directory with a
   mapping within ``io.c`` to handle the file format